learn-co-curriculum/phase-0-pac-2-logging-in-javascript/README.md

 console.log('Hello, world!');
 ```

-If you change the string and click the Run button, you'll see the new message
-output in the terminal.
+If you click the Run button, you'll see the message output in the terminal.

 We can log more than just a simple message.
 In fact, we can pass any number of
 messages to `console.log()` by separating them with commas; when printed,